Last Updated on August 5, 2023 by Jeremy

 Have you taken a WSET wine course?
 Comment below to share which one(s) and what you thought!

-FAQ About WSET Wine Courses
+FAQ About WSET Certification Courses

 I like wine but am bad at tasting wine, should I take WSET?

 Yes!
-Part of the WSET program is focused on their Systematic Approach to Tasting (SAT) and will teach you how to properly taste wines and identify flavors and aromas.
+Part of the WSET certification program is focused on their Systematic Approach to Tasting (SAT) and will teach you how to properly taste wines and identify flavors and aromas.
 Not only will you see fast improvement in your skills, tasting new wines is the best part of the courses!

 Does completing a WSET course make me a sommelier?